smartdevicelink/sdl_evolution/proposals/NNNN-atf_facade_proposal.md

 Creation of ATF Facade will allow:
  - to create test scripts which are independent from ATF implementation
- - to unify ATF use approach for test script creation
+ - to unify ATF use approach
- - to document ATF functionality create test script creation
+ - to document ATF functionality
  - to improve tests script readability and its structure on base of scenarious

 ## Proposed solution